ucsb-cs156/w22/_lectures/lect24.md

 Here's a reminder of usual procedure when we put you in breakout rooms (with extra items for today highlighted)

+(1) Virtual standup: Each team member present posts in the slack channel for the chat an update with
+* (a) what stories they've worked since last time
+* (b) status of each of those
+* (c) any blockers
+* (d) what they will work on next.

+If you don't know to work on next, say that for (d).

+(2) Actual out-loud standup.
+Go over what you posted in the slack channel.

+(3) Special steps for today:
+* (a) Make sure someone on your team has agreed to have the team's QA repo transferred to them
+  - That person should post the email they use for Heroku in the team's slack channel with an `@` mention to Conrad
+  - When Conrad responds, transfer the repo, and redeploy a branch and make sure it is working
+* (b) Designated who will present for team tomorrow night during section.
+Post their name on the slack channel.

+(4) Review kanban board, right to left.
+* Try to get stuff merged and code reviewed (as a team) before taking on new stories.
+* But if you have done everything you can and are just waiting on staff, then start work on a new story.
+* If you don't have enough stories to work on, alert the staff.

+(5) Work on your stories, either together, or in separate breakout rooms.

 # Agenda for today